gitter-badger/sassy-suit/README.md

 SassySuit :star:
 =========

-SassySuit - is a handcrafted SASS framework, built with [modular numbers](https://github.com/at-import/modular-scale) in mind, [Suit CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) and __sophisticated__ functions and mixins.
+SassySuit - is a handcrafted SASS framework, built with [modular scale](https://github.com/at-import/modular-scale), [Suit CSS naming conventions](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md) and __sophisticated__ functions and mixins.
 <hr>

 This is work in progress, we are still trying out new things and concepts.